-Our main season runs from September to May, meeting on Monday evenings.
+Our main season runs from September to May, with meeting on Monday evenings.

 We have a full programme of competitions, both print and digital (projected digital images - PDI).
-Our competitions are judged by independent judges, usually from the Surrey Photographic Association, with whom we work closely.
+Our competitions are judged by independent judges, usually from the Surrey Photographic Association.

-We have specialist speakers covering all aspects of photography and monthly workshops helping to improve our photographic skills (including printing, print mounting, post processing, lighting, and many other areas of photographic craft.
+We have specialist speakers covering many aspects of photography and monthly workshops help to improve our photographic skills (including printing, print mounting, post processing, lighting, and many other areas of photographic craft).

 We also have special interest groups where members with particular interests meet and enjoy their photography in an encouraging environment.

-In June and July we have a Summer Shoots programme at various locations in the area, often finishing at a convenient pub.
+In June, July and August we have a Summer Shoots programme at various locations, often finishing at a convenient pub.